7th and 8th Grade

 7:30 a.m. to 3:00 p.m.

-Mountain West Montessori is proud to announce the second year of its Middle School Program.
-The Adolescent Community opened its doors in August 2011.
-This program bases its educational principles in the Montessori Pedagogy also known as ErdKinder (Middle Shool).
+Mountain West Montessori Adolescent Community opened its doors in August 2011.
+The program continues to base its educational principles in the Montessori pedagogy and experience.

-Dr. Montessori’s model of secondary education is based on her understanding of the developmental needs and learning tendencies of early adolescents.
-As they transitioned physically, cognitively, socially, emotionally, and morally to adulthood, Montessori believed that the demands of puberty warranted a holiday from traditional lecture-based instruction.
-She envisioned a school where children would grow their own food and live close to nature, she called her program the Erdkinder, which translates from the Dutch as “the children of the Earth” or “children of the land.”
+Maria Montessori's model of secondary education is based upon her understanding of the developmental needs and learning tendencies of early adolescents.
+As they transition physically, cognitively, socially, emotionally and morally to adulthood, the demands of puberty require more than traditional lecture-based instruction.
+She envisioned a school where the young would grow their own food and live close with nature; she called her program the Erdkinder, German for Earth Children.

-Instead of confining students to classrooms, she proposed a small community of teenagers and adults located in a rural setting, thereby developing a deep sense of their connection to the land and nature in order to value of work.
-She envisioned students, under adult supervision, managing a hostel or hotel for visiting parents.
+Instead of confining students to classrooms, she proposed a community of teenagers and adults working side by side, developing a deep sense of their connection to the land and to nature in order to learn the value of work.
+She envisioned students, under adult supervision, developing their own micro-economy.
 The students would sell farm goods and other products in their own store.
-These farm management and store economics would form the basis of meaningful program that would help them accomplish two key developmental tasks: becoming psychologically and economically independent.
+These farm management and store economics would form the basis of a meaningful program that would help them accomplish two key developmental tasks: becoming psychologically and economically independent.
 The main goal of this independence is to prepare the adolescent to escape from the pettiness of traditional schooling and engage seriously in the realities of life in society.
-In other words, she proposed that the residential community, with its artificially created social laboratory, will prove to be of most value in the completion of the development of mature, well adjusted young adults.

 Areas of Study

-Taking the previous research into account, the program offered by Mountain West Montessori is implementing a SEMI-URBAN model.
-Here, students come from home every day and are able to experience their learning process based on the cosmic education; a principle that Maria Montessori developed for her previous levels.
-At the same time, students from our community will have the opportunity to connect with the land that surrounds them, since our orchard provides the space necessary for their hands-on experience.
-This year’s curriculum includes a carpentry workshop as well as physical education and theater classes.
+The program offered by Mountain West Montessori is implementing a SEMI-URBAN model.
+Here, students come from home every day and are able to experience their learning process based on the cosmic education, a principle Maria Montessori developed for her previous levels.
+At the same time, students from our community will have the opportunity to connect with the land that surrounds them, since our orchard provides the space necessary for their hands-on experience, social intereaction, as well as time for solitude and reflection.
+The curriculum includes a carpentry workshop as well as cross-fit training and theater classes.

-Trips to museums, special presentations, interest-based sites, 3 day trip to the city and the preparation to the Montessori Model United Nations are done by the children in the adolescent level as a group.
+Trips to museums, special presentations, interest-based sites, day trip to the city and preparations to attend the Montessori Model United Nations are done by the students in the adolescent level as a group.